California wildfire reaches Yosemite park

 California Governor Jerry Brown has declared a state of emergency for San Francisco 150 miles away as the blaze is threatening power lines that bring electricity to the city.

 Two of three hydroelectric power stations serving the city have been shut down.

-The city's water supplies could also be hit if a reservoir, four miles from the fire, is affected.'One of the worst'
+The city's water supplies could also be hit if a reservoir, four miles from the fire, is affected.

 The blaze has reached Yosemite's backcountry at Lake Eleanor, which is accessible by hiking trails, park spokeswoman Kari Cobb told the Associated Press news agency.

 "It's not a very visited part of the park, even though it is very beautiful," she said, adding the fire was some 20 miles away from Yosemite's main tourist area.

 Ms Cobb said the park service was "not anywhere near" to closing the attraction.